RunDevelopment/eslint-plugin-clean-regex/docs/rules/sort-flags.md

 # `sort-flags`

-> Requires the flags of regular expressions to be sorted.
+> Requires the regex flags to be sorted.

 Fixable: `yes` <br> Recommended configuration: `"warn"`